jiarong-wu/jiarong-wu.github.io/_pages/about.md

 Previously, I obtained my Ph.D. at Princeton University, advised by [Prof. Luc Deike](https://ldeike.princeton.edu).
 My thesis focuses on the dynamics of ocean surface waves in the context of air-sea interaction.
 In general, my research interests include fluid dynamics, waves, turbulence, ocean physics, climate modeling, and computational methods.

 I am original from Huzhou, China.
 In my free time, I enjoy playing volleyball, making food, taking photos, and learning about music theory.
+My name is pronounced as \`Jar-Wrong\`.